 When analyzed for their distribution on the genome, the majority of H/M peaks were found to be located in distal intergic (47.9%) and intronic regions (44.8%).
 Most of these regions tend to be located more than 10kb away from nearest transcription start sites (TSS).
-Only 5.1% of H/M binding sites are located within promoter region that is important for initiating and regulating transcription (Figure 4.1).
+Only 5.1% of H/M bindings are located within promoter region that is important for initiating and regulating transcription (Figure 4.1).
 This is quite surprising given the functional importance of H/M factors in transcription regulation.
-Nonetheless, H/M binding sites are still significantly closer to TSS than the 229 peaks seen in control ChIP-seq regions (Figure 4.1).
-The distribution pattern of H/M binding sites was also analyzed on individual chromosome basis (Ji et al., 2006, Shin et al., 2009).
+Nonetheless, H/M bindings are still significantly closer to TSS than the 229 peaks seen in control ChIP-seq regions (Figure 4.1).
+The distribution pattern of H/M bindings was also analyzed on individual chromosome basis (Ji et al., 2006, Shin et al., 2009).
 Overall, the H/M bindings are evenly distributed across different chromosomes (Figure S4.9).
 However, in the case of chromosomes 11 and 16, H/M tend to bind more frequently than expected given the relative size of the two chromosomes.
+This is somewhat interesting because these two chromosomes are among the ones where genetic abnormalities such as translocation often occur.